LBY-L/Ymenu/README.md

 # Ymenu

-A simple tool of many scripts for ArchLinux
+A compilation of many scripts in a single application for ArchLinux

 # Install guide